Don’t Shoot Yourself!

 Sound 8

 Don’t Shoot Yourself bills itself as a puzzle shmup, which is quite accurate as the focus is on carefully maneuvering your spaceship around different arenas while avoiding your own bullets.
-There are no enemies to defeat or power-ups to collect, but don’t think that this makes things any easier.
-Each arena offers a new challenge thanks to its size, shape and type of walls, which makes the game challenging and entertaining from start to finish.
+There are no enemies to defeat or power-ups to collect, but don’t think this makes things any easier.
+Each arena offers a new challenge thanks to its size, shape, and wall type, which makes the game challenging and entertaining from start to finish.

-Gameplay: Easy to play, but tricky to master.
+Gameplay: The game is Easy to play but tricky to master.

 Summary 8.0 Great